Joey Largent

 Photo by Katrina Wolfe - North Olympic Coast

-He has released three full-length albums of his music, Earth Drones (2018), Levitation Practice in the High-Order Modal Stasis of Sema (2020), and Below Diorite Waters (2021, Dragon’s Eye Recordings), and has studied North Indian classical music with disciples of Pandit Pran Nath, including composer Michael Harrison and Rose Okada, with shorter studies under Pir Shabda Kahn and La Monte Young.
+He has released three full-length albums of his music, Earth Drones (2018), Levitation Practice in the High-Order Modal Stasis of Sema (2020), and Below Diorite Waters (2021, Dragon’s Eye Recordings), and has studied North Indian classical music with disciples of Pandit Pran Nath, including composer Michael Harrison and Rose Okada, with briefer studies under Pir Shabda Kahn and La Monte Young.
 He holds a degree in Geography and Middle East Studies from the University of Arkansas, and has collaborated widely with dancers, musicians, and interdisciplinary artists over the past decade.